702ado/README.md/README.md

 ==========================
 FAQ:
 - Call of War Game Operators deal with in-game reports, Moderators just make sure people don't choke each other out on chat.

-- War Thunder, join ReaperWing aka the Restless Spirits!
+- For Great Britain: Contact Intel, Teamaster, Melody, or myself for server partnerships

-- Contact Trout, Azure, or other staff for Aces business
+- For War Thunder, my IGN is Dreadnougnt_02

 </div>